 - Wallaby Room – 25 children (3 years -6 years) Adult to child ratio 1:10

 At Gumnut Cottage each age group has their own unique indoor learning environment.
 Our Wombat and Wallaby children share a large outdoor learning space while our Possums have their own outdoor learning space which caters for their specific learning and developmental needs.

 At Gumnut Cottage we offer a nutritious and healthy morning, afternoon tea and late afternoon tea as well as delicious lunch time meal prepared daily by our talented in-house cook in accordance with the Munch and Move program.
 We also cater for children’s individual dietary requirements when needed to support our families.

 At Gumnut Cottage we strive to improve the service we provide to the community by continually working on our Quality Improvement Plan.
-A recent project that we have successfully completed is the renovations to our outdoor undercover play space.
-Our future Quality Improvement Plan for our physical environment are to make renovations to our all of our garden spaces – which will be done in stages over the next few years.
+Recent projects that we have successfully completed is the renovations to our outdoor play space, planted a Bush Tucker Garden and a beautiful mural painted by a local Indigenous artist.
+Our next project is to renovate our kitchen.

 For more information about our service please call our friendly team to arrange a visit; We can provide you with a copy of our Parent Information Handbook and give you a tour of our centre.